zeeres/eltp-draft-packet/README.md

       "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/draft-packet%40eltp-xxxxxx.iam.gserviceaccount.com"
     }

-Make sure you share your responses spreadsheet (in google drive) with the `client_email`.
+Make sure you share all relevant spreadsheets (in google drive) with the `client_email`.
 Doesn't matter if the sheet is public, it won't work unless you share it.

 `ftp.json` contains credentials and a file path, something like this: